GoogleChrome/webstatus.dev/DEVELOPMENT.md

 command.
 However, if the WARN statements appear later on and you did not run this command or the `make port-forward-terminate` command, something may be wrong.

+This will establish port forwarding, allowing you to access the backend at http://localhost:8080 and the frontend at http://localhost:5555.

 If you terminate everything in terminal 1, run this to clean up:

 ```sh